Bjorn-Strom/FSS/public/documentation/Falco.md

 This library provides helper functions to make it easier to use Fss with [Falco Markup](https://github.com/pimbrouwers/Falco.Markup).

-The biggest difference when using Fss with Falco is that there is no automatic injection of styles into the dom.
+The biggest difference when using Fss with Falco is that there is no automatic injection of styles into the dom, like with `Fss.Fable` and `Fss.Feliz`.
 That is because there is no reliable way of doing that with the view engine.
+So the you must do this yourself, normally placing the `XmlNode` into the `<head>` tag of your Html.

 `Fss.Falco` provides these functions: